 Important and acclaimed productions of the last years include Handel’s Rinaldo at the Opera Cologne, The Rake’s Progress at the Deutsche Oper am Rhein, Puccini’s Triptych at the Opera Cologne, Peter Grimes at the Staatsoper Hamburg, and Lohengrin at the Deutsche Oper am Rhein, which was repeated several times.

-Her productions in the past season include A village Romeo and Juliet at Opera Bielefeld, Die Fledermaus at Deutsches Nationatheater Weimar, and the revival of Lohengrin at the Deutsche Oper am Rhein.
+Productions in the season 2015/16 included A village Romeo and Juliet at Opera Bielefeld, Die Fledermaus at Deutsches Nationatheater Weimar, and the revival of Lohengrin at the Deutsche Oper am Rhein.

-In the current season, Sabine Hartmannshenn directed Ralph Benatzky’s Im weißen Rößl in Bern and will be directing the revival of Die Fledermaus at Deutsches Nationaltheater Weimar.
+In season 2016/17, Sabine Hartmannshenn directed Ralph Benatzky’s Im weißen Rößl in Bern as well as the revival of Die Fledermaus at Deutsches Nationaltheater Weimar.

 Mobil: +49-172-8 51 55 14

 15.04.2002 - Dagens NyheterAlban Berg: LULU, Gothenburg